priv-kweihmann/oelint-adv/README.md

 To skip the loading of any configuration file, set `OELINT_SKIP_CONFIG` to a non empty value in your environment.

+**NOTE**: all paths, that aren't absolute paths, are calculated relative to the config file and not relative to the directory ``oelint-adv`` runs in

 ### File format

 ```ini